philippelt/netatmo-api-python/usage.md

   1. Authenticate your program against Netatmo web server
   2. Get the device list accessible to the user
-  3. Ask for data on one of these devices
+  3. Request data on one of these devices or directly access last data sent by the station

 Example :